France: Le Pen's far-right party set for election loss | DW | 27.06.2021

-Early exit polls indicated France's mainstream parties are headed for a comfortable victory over far-right National Rally in the regional election runoff.
+Early exit polls are indicating France's mainstream parties are headed for a comfortable victory over far-right National Rally in the regional election runoff.

 France's far-right National Rally failed to win a single region in elections on Sunday, according to exit polls.